pratik-68/ruby-projects/my_money/README.md

 Example - REBALANCE - Rebalance happens compulsorily after 6 months in June and December.
 The REBALANCE command shows the last rebalanced amount for each fund at the time of rebalancing.
 If 6 months data is not available then print CANNOT_REBALANCE.
 ```

-## Assumptions

-1. Balances are always floored to the nearest integers.
-2. The rebalancing happens on 6th (June) and 12th (December) month.
-3. The allocation always happens from January, and SIP from February.

 ## Output:

 ```bash